Table of Contents

 2) As with any funding source for elder care, such as selling a home, getting a reverse mortgage, or taking a loan, there are situations when the option does not make sound economic sense.
 Life insurance conversions are no exception.
 For this program, if the life expectancy of the policyholder is relatively short, and the family can possibly afford to pay for care from some other source of funding, such as a family loan, they should do so.

-Life insurance is considered a countable asset when applying for Medicaid, meaning if the face value of the policy exceeds Medicaid's limit ($1,500), then the cash surrender value is a countable asset.
+Life insurance is considered a countable asset when applying for Medicaid, meaning if the face value of the policy exceeds Medicaid's limit (generally $1,500), then the cash surrender value is a countable asset.
 For example, if one has a policy with a face value of $2,500 and a cash surrender value of $1,200, $1,200 will be counted towards Medicaid’s asset limit.
-Make note, in most states, Medicaid’s countable asset limit is $2,000.
+Make note, in most states, Medicaid’s countable asset limit is $2,000 for a single individual.
 So, in some cases, one’s life insurance policy might make an applicant ineligible for Medicaid.

 Therefore, in order to qualify for Medicaid, the applicant must allow their policy to lapse, and they will not be able to collect their death benefit.

-Engaging in a life insurance conversion will provide the policyholder with funds for care.
+Rather than allowing a life insurance policy to lapse, engaging in a life insurance conversion will provide the policyholder with funds for long-term care.
 After those funds have been spent, the applicant can then qualify for Medicaid.
 This process is referred to as a Medicaid-qualified spend-down.
 Were the applicant to take the cash surrender value for the policy or engage in a life settlement, it is unlikely they would be able to qualify for Medicaid.

 Medicaid eligibility is very complicated and it is recommended that those considering Medicaid as an option should consult with an eligibility expert prior to making a decision.